ahx/openapi_first/README.md

 ## Query parameter validation

 By default OpenapiFirst does not allow additional query parameters and will respond with 400 if additional parameters are sent.
-You can allow additional parameters with `allow_additional_parameters: true`:
+You can allow additional parameters with `allow_allow_unknown_query_parameters: true`:

 The middleware filteres all top-level query parameters and adds these to the Rack env: `env[OpenapiFirst::QUERY_PARAMS]`.
 If you want to forbid _nested_ query parameters you will need to use [`additionalProperties: false`](https://json-schema.org/understanding-json-schema/reference/object.html#properties) in your query parameter JSON schema.